nsipplswezey/nsipplswezey.github.io/_posts/2017-10-12-United-Vote-NYC-Day-6.md

     }
 ```

 Which contains all sorts of quirks: a check for an action flag `action.replace`, a use of `action.date` as the flag to distinguish between US national legislature and SF city council bills, a parseable but not entirely clear one-liner where the context of `||` `[]` can get lost on either side of a `:`, a variable named `bills` which in the `/sf` case never actually contains any bills, and then a reference to `action.bills` which actually contains bills, but contains a bad property reference for the response data of the API.
+Minor schenanigans.

+It's a nice small PR, and fixes what's broken.

+And with that, I believe [united.vote](https://united.vote) and [united.vote/sf](https://united.vote/sf) should now be working as intended.
+In addition, Eric's PR, once merged, should have [united.vote/nyc](https://united.vote/nyc) up and running as well.
+Not bad.
+What next?